 Doughnut Day is the first Friday in June each year.
 Many people avoid doughnuts on a regular basis, but today might be a good day to treat yourself.

-The challenge for today, National Egg Day is to make a meal around eggs.
+The 3rd of June is Egg Day.
+The challenge for today is to make a meal around eggs.
 Breakfast if you want, but higher points are awarded to those who make eggs the main course for dinner!

 The 5th of June is Gingerbread Day.
-Gingerbread is more traditional at Christmas or during the winter, when the warming effects of the spicy ginger could be most appreciated.
+Gingerbread is perhaps more traditional at Christmas or during the winter, when the warming effects of the spicy ginger might be most appreciated.